 Prepare the grill for medium heat and direct grilling.
 You read that right.
 I know what you’re thinking.
 Direct grilling and bacon?
 Better grab the hose, check the date on the fire extinguisher and have the fire department on speed dial, right?
 Not this guy!
-I have a Char-Broil TRU Infrared Grill.
+I have an Infrared Grill.
 The infrared part means there is a shield between the heat and the meat so the heat is radiant rather than convection.
 This results in juicier meat as well as no flare ups.
 That metal shield keeps the bacon grease from dripping onto the flames.
 WINNING!
-If you want one of these grills, I can hook you up with a 15% discount from Char-Broil.com (just click on that link above) and enter in B15ST

 Let’s get the bacon wrapped shrimp on the grill:

 Same with the mushrooms, just brown the bacon all the way around and the shrimp will be cooked through and the herbs will have softened and impart some serious flavor into the meat:

 And we’re pretty much ready to pull the bacon wrapped shrimp off the grill:

 When bacon comes off the grill it’s really hot, so let it cool just a bit: